 - 1/3 cup Sukrin Gold or use Swerve brown sugar

 Preheat the oven to 400 degrees F.

-Combine the mozzarella and cream cheese and melt together either 2 minutes in a microwave or over the stove on low heat.
+New Easy Method below in Notes or Combine the mozzarella and cream cheese and melt together either 2 minutes in a microwave or over the stove on low heat.
 Stir until smooth.

 Add the remaining dough ingredients, wet hand and thoroughly incorporate as much as possible.